 *You will need to obtain the book, Teach Students How to Learn, prior to the course.
 Discounted purchase information is available through registration.

 This course is appropriate for higher education faculty, staff (especially in first-year experience, academic support services, career counseling or similar programs), and administrators – anyone who desires to learn and implement strategies that will help students learn how to learn.

 Teach Students How to Learn is a facilitated course, with multiple opportunities for interaction with an experienced facilitator and fellow colleagues.
 Through readings, videos, application activities, collegial discussion, reflection, and personalized feedback and suggestions from an experienced facilitator, you will learn and practice key strategies designed to enable you to leave the course with materials, tools, and skills that you can confidently use with students.

-You should select a single student group of your own (e.g., one class) with whom you desire to first share the strategies you learn in the workshop.
+In this course you will select a single student group of your own (e.g., one class) with whom to share the strategies and concepts.
 Upon successful completion of the course, you will:

-- Use active learning to explain Bloom’s taxonomy, metacognitive learning strategies, the Study Cycle and the connection of mindset, emotion and learning, within the context of your student group;
+- Analyze the beneficial concepts of Bloom’s taxonomy, metacognitive learning strategies, the Study Cycle, and the connection of mindset, emotion and learning, within the context of your student group;

-- Design a face-to-face lesson or online module targeted for the specific student group(s) with whom you work;
+- Design a face-to-face lesson or online module targeted for your specific student group;

-- Identify specific learning activities for your courses that encourage and support higher levels of student achievement; and
+- Identify specific learning activities for your courses/student groups that encourage and support higher levels of student achievement; and

 - Identify personal strategies and tools for collecting, analyzing and sharing individual and group improvement data.